 Here we had a full Exposure 3510 system of electronics - CD player, pre-amp and mono power amps feeding the Graham LS5/9f floorstanding speakers.
 Around the room a handful of other products were on display, including Exposure's first ever turntable - the 360 - which is clearly a Rega collaboration.
 Another large room to deal with.

-The LS5/9f is now in its third iteration - the first 2x having a bottom exiting port that was fed forward by machining of a wide black plinth - the plinth going to 2x iterations and now this third version with the front firing port you can see in the images.
+The LS5/9f is now in its third iteration - the first 2x having a bottom exiting port that was fed forward by a machined extension of the port in a wide black plinth - the plinth going to 2x iterations and now this third version with the front firing port and no plinth you can see in the images.
 The 3510 electronics from Exposure are recently released and represent the middle of their ranges.
 System cost here around the £13k mark.

 Some of the "static" exhibits in the room: